Warning: The following post is full of the color blue. Please proceed under caution.

-We realised that we have been at Checkpoint 1 for much too long.
+We realized that we have been at Checkpoint 1 for far too long.
 It was time to move forward.
-We moved up to checkpoint 2, which was not that far away, but after seeing a few men smoking while resting there, we decided to go further up to checkpoint 3.
+At Checkpoint 2, which was not that far away, a few men were smoking while resting there, we decided to skip further up to Checkpoint 3.

 From checkpoint 3, we get clear, unobstructed view of the lake!

 There were some shades behind us, so that’s fine.
-From there, we can also descent down to checkpoint 2, where a flat platform/cliff that looked like the lion king cliff was.
+From there, we can also descent down to checkpoint 2, where a flat platform/cliff that looked like the lion king cliff.